b4-nomarz/orderbook_trial_task/README.md

 is instantiated in a manner where it's a single point in memory where other processes call it can become a major bottle neck other processes will have to wait till it is free to use.
-So the driven adapters that are passed into the application layer must be able to be cloned because he initial application layer struct is instantiated near the beginning of the service on execution efore being passed into a driven adapater
+So the driven adapters that are passed into the application layer must be able to be cloned because he initial application layer struct is instantiated near the beginning of the service on execution efore being passed into a driven adapter

 #### Web Server